About Andrea

 Andrea’s story cannot be told in a few paragraphs, but her brief life will forever remain a testament to endurance against adversity, courage against pain, and the remembrance of her ever-present smile against all odds.

-According to her wishes, Andrea’s ashes were divided into portions and scattered at a family memorial service in the Pacific Ocean and in her final resting place at Jordan Springs Cemetery in Brownwood.
+Honoring her wishes, Andrea’s ashes were separated and scattered during a family memorial in the Pacific Ocean and placed at her final resting place at Jordan Springs Cemetery in Brownwood.

 Andrea’s life of teaching, which she gave in spite of years of pain and suffering serve as a lesson for all who loved her and for all she met.
-She was not only an elementary school teacher who loved her kids and taught them to aspire and dream, she was also a life teacher to her family and friends whom she left with the lesson of strength and courage... all embodied in, and delivered with her beautiful smile.
+She was not only an elementary school teacher who loved her kids and inspired them to dream, she was also a life teacher to her family and friends whom she left with the lesson of strength and courage... all embodied in and delivered with her beautiful smile.

 ![portrait[2].jpg](https://static.wixstatic.com/media/e42c0c_80a2a3f75082436ba1862db58778e7f5~mv2.jpg/v1/crop/x_21,y_0,w_320,h_512/fill/w_379,h_614,al_c,lg_1,q_80,enc_avif,quality_auto/portrait%5B2%5D.jpg)